What Is the Good Student Discount?

 smiling student in classroom

 Are you or your teen performing well in school?
-Your auto insurance company may reward you with a good student discount.
-This discount lowers rates for college or high school students because of their grade point average or GPA.
-Providers offer this rich discount because students that perform well academically tend to be better drivers that get into fewer accidents and file fewer claims.
+Your auto insurance company may reward you with a good student discount, which lowers rates for college or high school kids with a high grade point average or GPA.
+Providers offer this rich bonus because students that perform well academically tend to be better drivers that get into fewer accidents and file fewer claims.

-With this discount, you can knock a sizable percentage off your rates.
+The good student discount can knock a sizable percentage off your insurance rates.
 For instance, GEICO offers up to 15% savings.
-Typically, a student would need to hold about a “B” average for the discount to kick in.
+Typically, students would need to hold about a “B” average for the reward to kick in.
 The precise grade point average (GPA) depends on your carrier.

-In this article, you’ll learn everything about the good student discount, including the following key points:
+In this article, you’ll learn everything about good student discounts, including the following key points:

 • How to get it

-• Other ways that young drivers can save money
+• Other ways that student drivers can save money

 How the Good Student Discount Works